clearcare/policies/source/sections/09-configuration_management_policy.md

 ### 9.3.2 Provisioning Windows Systems

-1. Windows systems have their baseline security configuration applied via userdata powershell scripts or Chef recipes.
+1. Windows systems have their baseline security configuration applied via userdata powershell scripts, SSM, or Chef.
 These baseline settings cover:
    * Ensuring that the machine is up-to-date with security patches and is configured to apply patches in accordance with our policies.
    * Stopping and disabling any unnecessary OS services.
    * Installing and configuring the TMDS agent.